Adhesions After a C-Section – Symptoms and Prevention Tips

 It is important to learn that all surgeons are aware of the fact that adhesions may result in complications.
 Therefore, a number of measures adopted by the surgeons aim at minimising the risk of C-section scar adhesions:

-- The use of certain medication may reduce the chances of adhesions.
+- The use of certain medications may reduce the chances of adhesions.

-- By closing the peritoneum post, a caesarean section will less likely cause adhesions.
+- By closing the peritoneum post, a caesarean section will be less likely to cause adhesions.

 - By creating a barrier between the damaged tissues to prevent them from sticking may minimise the occurrence of adhesions.

 - One of the most effective and best ways to reduce or prevent the risk of bowel adhesions after a C-section or other kinds of complications is by opting for a vaginal delivery if possible.